Flooded Member Detection for Subsea Pipeline Inspection (Gamma FMD Subsea)

 Oil platform operators need to inspect these critical members on a regular basis because defects could allow the ingress of sea water, which can lead to structural failures over time.

 Not only will Scanning Technologies meet these challenges head-on, we’ll overcome any underwater obstacles that are nearly impossible to overcome with traditional inspection techniques.
-For example, removing the marine life that can grow on underwater pipelines and platform members is time consuming and adds to operational costs.
+For example, removing marine life that can grow on subsea structures, such as underwater pipelines and platform members is time-consuming and adds to operational costs.

 To meet the unique challenges posed by these surveys, ScanTech adapted proven pipe-scanning technology to handle the problems associated with offshore and subsea inspections.
 The resulting flooded member detection system showcases state-of-the-art technology that is accurate, reliable and easy to use.